lgbt-foundation/whitepaper/whitepaper.md

 #### Community Recognized Yet Individually Protected

 Could our mission be accomplished with an existing technology or currency?
 No.  We believe that the LGBT community, its members’ identities, the rule of trade, and the allocation of funds to further LGBT Impact causes should be self-governed by the community and cannot be a derivative of a project with a different mission or uncertain prospect of survival.

+> **The idea is to have a digital identity that is unique and stored decentralized and will be used by the launch partners in a respectful way to honor and protect your physical identity.**

 It cannot be guaranteed that any outside state or corporation, or a foundation with a different mission, would be as good a steward of the privacy of the members of the LGBT community as that community itself.
 By allowing for unique identification within the LGBT community, yet keeping that information out of reach for governments or corporations, the trust required for the community to adopt LGBT Token is strengthened.
 This community recognized yet individually protected identification is unique to LGBT Token and key to its rapid mass adoption.